International School Manila: Curriculum

 There are three years of preschool, and twelve years of primary and secondary education.
 Its K–12 standard is based from the American school system.
 As a result, it has a different program implementation from the one proposed by the Department of Education.

-The curriculum at elementary school is built on inquiry-based learning, which encourages students to become autonomous, creative thinkers.
+The curriculum at elementary school is built on inquiry-based learning.
 As students proceed through middle and high school, the teaching style switches to subject-based programmes culminating in the IB Diploma.
 AP courses are available to chosen students in grades 9 and 10.
-The school constantly reviews the curriculum to ensure it contains the most excellent worldwide practices.
 An ESL programme also known as EAL to students is provided for students who speak English as a second language and have below-grade English skills.
 Learning support instructors aid and guide students in need throughout the school, and a Specialised Learning Support Programme caters to kids with extraordinary needs.

 The foreign languages program encompasses Chinese, Filipino, French, Japanese, Korean, and Spanish.
-Notably, about 60% of graduating students pursue undergraduate studies in the United States.

 The school holds recognition from the Department of Education in the Philippines and boasts accreditation from the Western Association of Schools and Colleges (WASC) and the International Baccalaureate Organization (IBO).

-Facilities

-There are numerous sports facilities at the International School Manila.
-ISM has two artificial football and rugby fields (one 4G standard) on its campus and one small real grass field.
-There are 8 rooftop-covered tennis courts, a 10-line climbing wall, four sports gymnasiums (HS, MS, ES and PS), a gymnastics floor, three swimming pools, a martial arts room (Aikido, Taekwondo), a fitness suite, an indoor golf center and a weights and cardio facility.
-ISM plays within the IASAS competition within the three seasons of HS sport.